eslachance/enmap/README.md

 ## FAQs

-### Q: So what's Enmap?

-**A**: Enmaps are the Javascript Map() data structure with additional utility methods.
-This started as a pretty straight clone of the [Discord.js Collections](https://discord.js.org/#/docs/collection/main/class/Collection) but since its creation has grown far beyond those methods alone.

 ### Q: What is "Persistent"?

-**A**: By using a database layer with `better-sqlite3`, any data added to the Enmap is stored not only in temporary memory but also backed up in a local database.
+**A**: By using a database layer with `better-sqlite3`, any data added to the Enmap is stored up in a local database.
 This means that when you restart your project, your data is not lost and is loaded on startup.

 ### Q: How big can the Enmap be?

-**A**: The size of the memory used is directly proportional to the size of all the keys loaded in memory.
-The more data you have, the more complex it is, the more memory it may use.
-You can use the [fetchAll](https://enmap.alterion.dev/usage/fetchall) option to reduce memory usage.
+**A**: Theoretically there is no limit to how much data you can store, except for the file system limitations.
+In most cases, it's not something you need to worry about.

 ### Q: Who did you make this for?